Scottish Branch

-The Branch exists to promote and advance Psychology as a whole, but with particular relevance to policy and practice in Scotland.
+The Scottish Branch exists to promote and advance psychology as a whole, but with particular relevance to policy and practice in Scotland.

-The Branch has a membership announcement email list to inform members of activities and initiatives that are relevant and specific to our members as well as requests for engagement on topical issues.
+Our Scottish branch e-newsletter informs members of activities and initiatives that are relevant to our members in Scotland, as well as requests for engagement on topical issues.

 Resources